001426383/HC3-Project/readme.txt

  - The items in the tabs are hard-coded in.
 	- As such, Drag-and-Drop (dragging an item to the bottom half) will not add the current item to the queue.
 		- Assume, items can be picked up and dropped into the bottom area.
 Bottom area will change color when this happens.
-	- Assume items can be clicked on to replace the queue with it.
+	- Assume, items can be clicked on to replace the queue with it.
  - Buttons inside the 'PLAYLIST' tab are non-functional.
-	- Assume, pressing the 'NEW' button will output a screen prompting user input.
+	- Assume, pressing the 'NEW' button will output a screen prompting user inputs to make a new playlist.
 	- Assume, pressing the 'heart' icon will move item to the 'Pinned' area.
  - The 'QUEUE' tab is not representative of current queue.
 The current content is just an example.
  - Typing into the search box will not return any items.
 	- Assume, searching will return items from within the currently selected tab.
- - In depth setttings are not implemented.
+ - In depth settings are not implemented.
 	- Assume, the yellow text are individual buttons.

 Known Bugs:
  - After selecting a tab, the hover-highlight with selecting tabs stops working.
- - 'NEW' button show be stickied to the top of tab.
+ - 'NEW' button should be stickied to the top of tab.
 Such that it will always be present even when scrolling.